 Communication disruptions across the islands complicated response efforts for months.
-Days after the storm, on September 27, 2017, the Federal Communications Commission issued a status report that both 911 centers on the island were operational, but overall, 91.1% of the island's cell sites were out of service.
+Days after the storm, on September 27, 2017, the Federal Communications Commission issued a status report that both 911 centers on the Island were operational, but overall, 91.1% of the Island's cell sites were out of service.
+Every municipality reported that 75% or more of their cell sites were out of service with 100% of cell sites out of service for 31 of the 78 municipalities.